Read time: 9 minutes

 If neither of the above solutions works, it’s possible that you’re dealing with a software issue.
 The first thing to try is updating your PS4’s firmware to the latest version.
 You can perform this by going to Settings > System Software Update and following the prompts on-screen.
 Once your firmware has been updated, restart your PS4 and see if the WLOD issue has been resolved.

-Solution 7: Try Easy Data Recovery
+Solution 7: Automated Tool for Easy Data Recovery

 At times, the troubleshooting process of your PS4 can be risky with the risk of losing your important data but do we have an alternate option to escape this problem?
 Yes, we have an ultimate solution for all such tech needs.